Rachel Cook Flaunts Her Pert Booty While Leaning Over In A Gauzy White Mini Dress

 Instagram model Rachel Cook piqued major interest from her 3 million social media followers on Thursday afternoon in a revealing ensemble that left fans wanting more.
-The petite beauty informed followers in the caption that the slow-motion video was filmed last summer while she galavanted along the lush California countryside.
+The petite beauty informed her followers in the caption that the slow-motion video was filmed last summer while she galavanted along the lush California countryside.

 Rachel's dress had a short hem that rose up over her rounded derriere and an open neckline that draped off one shoulder.
 It was backless and fit loosely along her midsection, giving an alluring peek of her hourglass shape as the lightweight fabric flowed around her body.